 Hornit have recently launched a brand new range of balance bikes aimed towards the premium end of the market in terms of both design and functionality.
 They’ve sent us a Hornit AIRO to review and we’ve given the balance bike to a keen 2 year old Cycle Sprog to test it out for us.

 Disclosure: Cycle Sprog were sent the Hornit AIRO balance bike to review.
-We were not paid to write this review, but we do use affiliate links so may get a small commission if you choose to buy through the links on this page.
+We were not paid to write this review, and all opinions are our own.
+We do use affiliate links so may get a small commission if you choose to buy through the links on this page.
 This funds the website, and we thank you for your support.

 Hornit AIRO balance bike review